-Investments for the Mutual Funds are managed in accordance with the Mutual Funds' investment objective, strategy and restrictions.
-They are not tailored to the individualized needs of any particular investor in the Mutual Funds.
+In the event that Granite acts as a sub-adviser to Mutual Funds in the future, investments for the Mutual Funds will be managed in accordance with the Mutual Funds' investment objective, strategy and restrictions.
+They will not be tailored to the individualized needs of any particular investor in the Mutual Funds.